-Students who are unable to register for courses prior to or during the Change of Program period may register during the Late Registration period.
-Please note that students registering for their first classes during the Late Registration period will be charged a late registration fee of \$100.00.
+Students who are unable to register for courses before or during the Change of Program period may register during the Late Registration period.
+Please note that students registering for their first classes during the Late Registration period will be charged a fee of \$100.